 Marking for IECEx Certification

+9.1 General

-The marking will have the IECEx certificate number with an ‘X’ or ‘U’ as applicable.
+The marking will have the IECEx certificate number with an ‘X’ or ‘U’ as applicable, according to IEC 60079-0.

+For items certified under Clause 7 items a) and b), the marking requirements of the IEC or ISO Standard to which the equipment, part or component is certified to shall be met, eg Marking requirements of ISO 19880-3 shall be applied when issuing IECEx Certificates to Valves according to ISO 19880-3.

+9.2 Marking requirements of Collection of individual items/components forming a single operational unit (eg hydrogen fuel dispensers)

-The Ex marking code will be similar to that provided in IEC 60079-46, with next line after the Ex code to contain the following “Meant for Gaseous Hydrogen Fuelling Hxx” where the H number is the Pressure Class according to ISO 19880-1
+For an assembly certified under Clause 7 item c) the Ex marking code will be similar to that provided in IEC 60079-46 or other applicable 60079 or 80079 series marking requirements, with next line after the Ex code to contain the following “Meant for Gaseous Hydrogen Fuelling Hxx” where the xx number is the Pressure Class according to ISO 19880-1

-Example:
+Example 1: